 Table 1 shows that F = 100.578.
 P =0.000 which is significant at 0.05 level of significance.
-The null hypothesis is hereby rejected this implies that there is a significant influence of religion on university students' knowledge towards election in Ekiti State.
+The null hypothesis is

 To further proof the significant influence of religion on university students' knowledge towards election in Ekiti State, a Scheffe Post Hoc Analysis was presented in table 9.